 Green infrastructure not only adds aesthetic value to urban areas but also plays a crucial role in purifying the air.
 Through the process of photosynthesis, plants absorb carbon dioxide and other pollutants, releasing oxygen in return.
 In this way, green infrastructure acts as a natural filter, improving the air quality and creating healthier, more livable urban environments.

-A lire aussi : How Can Real Estate Developers Contribute to Local Economies Through Strategic Project Planning?
+A voir aussi : How Can Real Estate Developers Contribute to Local Economies Through Strategic Project Planning?

 Design is a powerful tool in the hands of landscape architects; it can shape spaces, guide human behaviour and influence environmental processes.
 A well-thought-out design can integrate green infrastructure into the urban fabric, making it more accessible and effective.